dondibrandidon/cs11-2024-82-mp/README.md

      - `R` /or `r` to tilt the board rightwards  (moving the eggs right)
    - To undo your last move at the cost of energy, type the word `undo`.
    - To exit the level, type the word `exit`.
+   - To retry the level after reaching the end, type the word `yes` to the prompt.

 ## [🎯] Mechanics

-You are the mayor of ChickenCity tasked to give all of the city's egg a safe home...
+You are the mayor of ChickenCity [🐔] tasked to give all of the city's egg a safe home...

 ### **Eggs** [🥚 / `0`]
-> "*Ang Itloogan ay ang pag-asa ng ating bayan*" - Jose Rizal\
+> "*Ang Itloogan ay ang pag-asa ng ating bayan*" (said by Jose Rizal)\
 > (lit.
 'Eggs are the hope of our nation')
    - Eggs are the future of our species, cherish them, protect them, and bring them to an empty nest.
    - A wise birdie once said  that the smart mayor can save most of the eggs, but the pragmatic mayor can sacrifice one egg to save the all the eggs.